Roulette Inside Bets

 The Street Bet

 The Street bet is also referred to as a Row bet because it covers three consecutive numbers on any given row on the layout – 13, 14 and 15, for instance.
-Players are expected to place their chips on the line located to the right of the three numbers they want to cover with their Street bet.
-In other words, the chips should be placed on the line next to the first number on the row.
-In this case, this would be number 13.
+Players are expected to place their chips on the line to the right of the three numbers they want to cover with their Street bet.
+In other words, the chips should be placed on the line next to the first number on the row – in this case, number 13.
 Street bets have a payout of 11 to 1.

 Player wagers £1 on a street bet that covers 13 (black), 14 (red) and 15 (black).
 If the ball lands on 13, 14 or 15 they will collect a total of £12.